Skip to main content

 Wednesday, February 11

-Add to Calendar 2026-02-11 17:00:00 2026-02-11 20:00:00 America/New_York Conversation: Faith and Health Initiative Jonathan Lee Walton joins Suzanne Watts Henderson and Almeda Wright for a conversation exploring how faith and spirituality shape health, resilience and well-being.
+Add to Calendar 2026-02-11 17:00:00 2026-02-11 18:00:00 America/New_York Conversation: Faith and Health Initiative Jonathan Lee Walton joins Suzanne Watts Henderson and Almeda Wright for a conversation exploring how faith and spirituality shape health, resilience and well-being.
 Registration required.
-Princeton Public Library -
+Princeton Public Library - Community Room

 Jonathan Lee Walton joins Suzanne Watts Henderson and Almeda Wright for a conversation exploring how faith and spirituality shape health, resilience and well-being.
 Registration required.

-To attend in person, click the 'Register' button or click here.
+To register for this free event please use the 'Register' button or click here.

 Drawing from neuroscience, public health, and theological reflection, the panel will consider how faith can serve as a vital resource for healing and flourishing, particularly for young people and communities.